NicoHood/IRLremote/README.md

 * Faster decoding (on the fly)
 * Huge Ram improvements (13 bytes ram to decode NEC)
 * Huge Flash improvements (less than 1kb flash to decode NEC)
-* Written in C but uses C++ templates
+* Receiving and sending possible
 * Very accurate even when pointing in different directions
+* Easy to use/Customizable
 * Maximum error correction
 * Uses pin interrupt function/No timer needed
 * PCINT also usable for advanced users
-* Receiving and sending possible
-* IDE 1.5.7 compatible
-* Easy to use/Customizable
 * Perfect for Attinys
+* Written in C, only uses C++ templates
+* IDE 1.5.8 compatible

 **Supported Protocols**
 * NEC